 Options Trading Guide: What You Need to Do to Succeed

-In order to be able to sell option premium, you need to set up your account.
-I personally use E*Trade, but any legitimate broker can be used for options trading.
+In order to get started trading options, you need to set up your account.
+I personally use E*Trade, but any legitimate broker can be used.

 You should also ask them for the ability to sell naked puts and calls.
-If they don’t allow you to sell naked options, that’s completely fine.
-We oftentimes use verticals & spreads.
+If they don’t allow you to sell naked options, that’s completely fine - we oftentimes use verticals & spreads (defined risk trades).

-It’s imperative to focus only on the most important things.
-I try to limit information and I only focus on a few tickers.
+When trading, it’s imperative to focus only on the most important information, that's why I only focus on a few tickers.

 There are two types of options: puts and calls that we have at our disposal.

-In general, we are put sellers, not buyers because the probability of profit is significantly higher when selling premium (although we buy options during specific periods to hedge our portfolio and reduce portfolio volatility).
+In general, we are put sellers, although we buy options during specific periods to hedge our portfolio, reduce portfolio volatility and when capturing directional moves.

-Amazon is currently trading around $130 (as of September 21, 2023), so we can sell a $120 put option with an expiration of 3 weeks out and collect about $100 per contract.
+If XYZ is currently trading around $130, we can sell a $120 put option with an expiration of 3 weeks out and collect about $100 per contract.

 Option Trading Tips: How Good Traders Earn Money